 a) To affirm in our ministry and practice the confessional understanding of the sacraments as means of applying the benefits of Christ’s mediation, including their ecclesiological-covenant nature, the value of administration of baptism to infants, the sacramental union between the signs and the things signified, the spiritual presence of Christ in the Lord’s Supper, and a high value on the regularity of the Lord’s Supper as a source of spiritual nourishment,

-b) To affirm in our ministry and practice the confessionally cherished necessity of the counter-cultural practice of rest of the Lord’s Day, particularly in setting aside the whole day for the public and private worship of God.
+b) To affirm and observe in our ministry the confessionally cherished necessity of the counter-cultural practice of rest of the Lord’s Day, particularly in setting aside the whole day for the public and private worship of God.

 ii.
 To reform our practice of singing in corporate worship, such that,